jaden-jov/Achilefu/Stereoscopic/notes.md

 If the color reproduction of the fluorescent imaging is critical, perform color calibration to ensure accurate color representation.
 	1. Capture images of a color calibration target under the fluorescent lighting.
 	2. Adjust the color balance and settings of the cameras to match the expected colors.
+8. Latency Calibration:
+	1. Measure and minimize the delay between camera capture and display output.
+	2. This is crucial for maintaining a comfortable AR experience.
+ 9. Field of View (FOV) Matching:
+	1. Ensure the cameras' FOV matches or slightly exceeds the HMD's FOV.
+	2. Adjust camera placement or use lenses to match FOVs if necessary.
+10. Depth Calibration:
+	1. Calibrate the stereo system's depth perception to real-world measurements.
+	2. This is important for accurate AR overlay placement.
+11. User-specific Calibration:
+	1. Develop a quick calibration routine for individual users to fine-tune the system.
+	2. This might include adjusting for different face shapes and eye positions.
+12. Dynamic Calibration:
+	1. Implement a system to maintain calibration during use, accounting for potential shifts in camera or HMD position.
+13. Fluorescence-specific Calibration:
+	1. Calibrate the system for the specific fluorescent markers or dyes you're using.
+	2. This may involve spectral calibration to accurately detect and display fluorescent signals.

 ## RESOURCES
 - Mela-2015-Stereoscopic Integrated Imaging Gogg.pdf